hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge/Data/README.md

 # Audio Video Scene Aware Dialog Dataset V 0.1

+There are 3 types of data such as text, audio, visual data.
+The text data contains the 10 sets of QAs/video  and 5 descriptions/video (now collecting).

+## Text data
 - This text-based human dialog data for video from Charades Dataset (training, testing and validation): http://allenai.org/plato/charades/
 - Each dialog consists of 10 round of questions/answeres.